By Dr. Brent Conrad

 13) Make a list of the things you no longer do because of Facebook.
 Who do you neglect because of Facebook?
 What hobbies, interests, sports, or other activities have you lost interest in because of the amount of time you spend on Facebook?
 Ask yourself if you are truly happy about all the sacrifices you have made just to spend more time online.

 14) If you are really serious about defeating Facebook addiction, consider blocking your access to the site itself.
-You can do this from within your browser, by editing your "hosts" file (ask a computer-
+You can do this from within your browser, by editing your "hosts" file (ask a computer-savvy friend how to do this), or by installing parental content filtering software.
+A software solution may also allow you to access Facebook only during specified times - which is a nice feature if your plan is to continue using it in moderation.

 17) Remove the Facebook app from your smartphone.
 Again, if people need to reach you ask them to send a text message or call you.
 Remove the Facebook temptation wherever possible!

 19) Clarify the value of Facebook in your life.
 Make two lists.
 One lists outlines how Facebook adds to the quality of your life (e.g., staying connected with family in another part of the country, meeting new people, promoting your business, etc).
 The second list describes how some aspects of Facebook detract from the quality of your life (e.g., excessive gaming, wasting time hatching eggs or competing surveys, etc.).
-Facebook can certainly be a part of a well-
+Facebook can certainly be a part of a well-balanced lifestyle when used appropriately - make a conscious decision to only use Facebook in ways that add to the quality of your life.

 20) Reduce how often you change your status.
 It probably isn't necessary to broadcast your random thoughts and changing emotions multiple times throughout the day.
 Set a goal of only updating your status once per week as you slowly decrease your time on Facebook.